Nalla-Turing/cryptonite_taskphase_Mrinal/Practicing Piping.md

 flag `pwn.college{0zmbZ7tW3hEimeZZtCOqUC8kxKG.ddjN1QDL0MTO0czW}`
 <br><br>

-## Challenge - 5 Redisrecting input
+## Challenge - 5 Redirecting input
 You can redirect input to a file using `<` command.

 For the challenge redirect output COLLEGE to PWN